katerinanavab/webdocs/docs/unit03/notes302.md

 Bootstrap enables you to add a **modal** dialog box (pop-up window) to your site.
 A modal is a dialog box that takes the focus while the rest of the screen is dimmed or grayed out.
 This forces the user to take action on the dialog box before continuing.

 {:.highlight}
-Refer to Bootstrap's official documentation for more examples beyond those listed below: [📖 Modals](https://getbootstrap.com/docs/5.3/components/modal/)
+Refer to Bootstrap's official documentation on <a href="https://getbootstrap.com/docs/5.3/components/modal/"><button type="button" name="button" class="btn">📖 Modals</button></a> for more examples beyond those listed below.

 To create a modal, use the `.modal` class along with various other `.modal-*` classes to define each section of the modal.